 Just as the reason for deciding on weight-loss surgery is personal, so is the motivation to succeed.
 Meet some of Dr. Nease's patients and see how they combined the knowledge and the tools they acquired through the Surgical Weight-Control Program with their own motivation to meet their goals and begin living life to the fullest!

 Erin Hansen was tired of watching her daughter Kylie play and not being able to play with her.
-Now thanks to her Roux-en-Y gastric bypass, her four-year-old daughter might have trouble catching up with her.
+Now thanks to her Roux-en-Y gastric bypass, her daughter might have trouble catching up with her.

 “I’m a new person,” Hansen said.
 “My daughter sees it in my actions.
 I’m right there dancing and running.
 I can actually catch her now when we play tag.”